kunle123-ui/kunle/Doxygen-Guidelines.md

 The list of commands recognised by doxygen is quite exhaustive; (An alphabetically sorted list of all commands can be found here: http://www.stack.nl/~dimitri/doxygen/manual/commands.html).

-However in the EOS documentation we are currently using a small subset of the above list.
-Below is a full list of commands used in the EOS documentation with explanation:
+However in the EOSIO documentation we are currently using a small subset of the above list.
+Below is a full list of commands used in the EOSIO documentation with explanation:

 Note:
 - \<sharp\> braces are used for single word arguments